prisma/prisma1/docs/04-Reference/06-Auth/03-Authorization/01-Overview.md

 > To get a practical introduction to the Graphcool authorization system, check out the [permissions](https://github.com/graphcool/graphcool/tree/master/examples/permissions) example.

-## Whitelist Permissions for Modular Authorization
+## Whitelist permissions for modular authorization

 In general, permissions follow a **whitelist approach**: